ReneTC/Higgsino/_articles/the_physics_of_superconductors.md

 ---
 layout: article
-title: The Physics of superconductors
+title: The physics of superconductivity
 ---

-# The physics of superconductivity
 *This article was brought to you by [generous Patreon Supporters](https://www.patreon.com/Higgsino).*

 Superconductivity; an extremely cool but unexpected